kohlschutter/junixsocket/junixsocket-vsock/README.md

 may be different (VHOST vs VIRTIO).
 Permissions may prevent a user from accessing VSOCK (e.g., when `/dev/vsock` is inaccessible).

+In some Linux environments, you may need to `modprobe vsock_loopback` for junixsocket-selftest to pass.

 On macOS, `AF_VSOCK` is currently only available from within a virtual machine, and, when using `Virtualization.framework`, a `VZVirtioSocketDeviceConfiguration` must be present.
 In that case, the communication with the outside world is implementation-specific (via a `VZVirtioSocketDevice`